ncmd/cavalry/readme.md

 - Todo

 # Algolia setup
+- You need to create an Indicies first before being able to add data to it
 - Relies on serverless/
 - https://firebase.google.com/docs/firestore/solutions/search
 - when a record is written in firestore, create it in algolia database